GravityKit/GravityExport-Lite/readme.txt

 * Enhancement: Added a `gfexcel_renderer_wrap_text` hook to disable wrapping text.
 * Enhancement: Added `$form_id` as an argument to `gfexcel_output_search_criteria` for convenience.
 * Enhancement: Added `noindex, nofollow` to the headers of the export, and added a `Disallow` to the `robots.txt`.
+* Enhancement: Added a `gfexcel_download_renderer` hook to inject a custom renderer.
 * Bugfix: Prevent notice at render-time for `ob_end_clean`.
 * Bugfix: Reset download hash and counter on duplicated form.
 * Updated: PHPSpreadsheet updated to 1.9.0.
 Package to `^1.3`.